-A physical practitioner first, Peter grounds his work in an ongoing investigation of popping, waving, and street styles, which he first encountered during warehouse parties of the late 90s and early 2000s.
-Since the close of his concert dance career, he has built on these formative experiences through intensive one-on-one study with Robin Rojas, Megaman, and Slick Dogg.
-Peter stays connected to the Popping scene in the Pacific Northwest by participating in and helping to create platforms for battles, jams, and various community oriented projects.
+A physical practitioner first, Peter grounds his work in an ongoing investigation of popping, waving, and street styles, which he first saw during raves of the late 90s and early 2000s.
+Since the close of his concert career, he has built on these formative experiences through intensive one-on-one study with Robin Rojas, Slick Dogg, and Megaman.

 Informed by German Tanztheater, spiritual esoterica, and film, Peter's choreographic practice grafts disparate movement vocabularies to voiceover and recitation in the making of small-scale performances for intimate venues.
 Peter has performed and presented choreographic work at various festivals and events in Europe, Asia, and North America.
-He holds a BFA in Dance from Juilliard and an MFA in Choreography from Jacksonville University.
-He is a Senior Lecturer of Dance at Whitman College.
+He also attends popping jams in the Pacific Northwest, where he is known by his battle moniker, “Sandman.”
+Peter holds a BFA from Juilliard and an MFA from Jacksonville University.